Home Warranty Coverage for Energy-Efficient Appliances & Systems

 See what plans you qualify for in less than 2 minutes

 The home warranty industry is actively catching up to the modern home.
-As energy-efficient and smart systems become the norm rather than the exception, providers are evolving their plans to stay relevant.
+As energy-efficient and smart systems become the norm, providers are evolving their plans to stay relevant.

 Key 2026 Developments

-• Increasing add-on options: Providers are expanding optional add-ons specifically for items like geothermal systems, well pumps, and additional refrigerators — giving eco-focused homeowners more flexibility to build comprehensive coverage.
+• Increasing add-on options: Providers are expanding optional add-ons specifically for items like geothermal systems, well pumps, and additional refrigerators, giving eco-focused homeowners more flexibility.

 Pincher's Pro Tip

-If you own a newer home with smart systems, our guide on home warranty for smart home devices is worth reading alongside this one.
-And if you're comparing plan types to find the best fit, the home warranty plans comparison guide breaks down leading providers side by side.
+If you're comparing plan types to find the best fit, the home warranty plans comparison guide breaks down leading providers side by side.
+And homeowners with aging high-efficiency equipment should also read about home warranty options for older homes.

 Frequently Asked Questions